ThreeSixty Journalism: What We Offer

 WHAT WE DO

 - Summer camps: We offer a two-week, residential Intermediate Journalism Camp at St. Thomas that allows more experienced teens to fine-tune their journalism skills and get a taste of college life in dorms.
 Stories from our June campers are published in the StarTribune, Pioneer Press and ThreeSixty on deadline.
-Our Intro to Journalism Camp is a four-week July day camp at St. Thomas that exposes beginner students to interviewing, photography and writing on deadline.
+Our Intro to Journalism Camp is a three-week July day camp at St. Thomas that exposes beginner students to interviewing, photography and writing on deadline.
 It includes newsroom tours, guest speakers and the opportunity for published work.

 Click here for our general summer camp information.
 They’ll resume in 2014.